utap2/utap2/docs/rst/run-rna-mars-seq.rst

 Using the pipeline efficiently
 ------------------------------

-**If you want re-run only the Deseq step several times on the same input folder (with other comparisons/batches), after completion of the initial analysis you will see (on the "user dataset" screen) a new button called "run again with other parameters".
-Clicking on this button will re-run only the Deseq step.**
+**If you want re-run only the DESeq2 step several times on the same input folder (with other comparisons/batches), after completion of the initial analysis you will see (on the "user dataset" screen) a new button called "run again with other parameters".
+Clicking on this button will re-run only the DESeq2 step.**

-**Thus, the analysis will re-run only the short Dseq step (which takes a few minutes) and not re-run all of the time-consuming steps of the complete pipeline.**
+**Thus, the analysis will re-run only the short DESeq2 step (which takes a few minutes) and not re-run all of the time-consuming steps of the complete pipeline.**